TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The prediction task beat the reconstruction task on AUC for loss history, on mean final cost and on mean initial slope of loss history over first ten epochs.
 The improvement in final loss from using prediction vs reconstruction tasks with recurrent architectures was greater than the loss improvement for feedforward architectures suggesting independent effects that stack.
 However, this difference for the quantum models was negligible (`(.1959-.19537)-(.19515-.19463)=.00001`).
-Mean validation/training loss ratio of reconstruction models is ~.54574 vs ~.54565 for predictive models (a ~.00009 difference), which is negligible.
+Mean validation/training loss ratio of reconstruction models is ≈.54574 vs ≈.54565 for predictive models (a ≈.00009 difference), which is negligible.
 The final mean validation loss was better for every predictive model than its equivalent reconstructive, especially for the classical models.
 There are no significant loss landscape differences between predictive and reconstructive objectives.

 ### Recurrent vs Feedforward

-Mean first and second derivatives of loss history are both higher for every recurrent version of otherwise equivalent feedforward model architectures.
-Additionally, the classical recurrent models have much larger high frequency energy ratio for both first and second derivatives than the classical feedforward models.
-Unfortunately, the quantum models gave NaN and thus cannot be compared.
-Interestingly recurrence seemed to improve initial slope for quantum models but worsen initial slope for classical models.
-Recurrence increased final training loss, validation loss and AUC of loss history, contradicting the hypothesized result.
+Introducing **recurrence** produced architecture-dependent effects rather than uniformly increasing landscape ruggedness.
+On the **prediction loss** histories, classical feedforward models (CAE, CTE) exhibited substantially higher mean absolute first derivatives (≈.458 – .478) than their recurrent counterparts (CRAE ≈ .180, CRTE ≈ .225), indicating that recurrence made the initial training descent shallower.
+By contrast, the mean absolute second derivatives were orders of magnitude larger for classical recurrent models than for feedforward models, demonstrating increased curvature with recurrence.
+In the quantum case, they even created a non-flat loss history.
+Upon examining the mean history of each loss component per model type, this is clearly due to the BTFP since it is the only differing component.
+Thus the change to the otherwise flat quantum loss landscapes is because the hidden state perturbations directly inject trash information.
+These findings imply that recurrence tends to reduce the magnitude of instantaneous loss changes but increase curvature and higher-order fluctuations in both prediction loss and BTFP.
+However, the hypothesis that recurrence would ultimately yield lower final loss was **not** supported.
+Classical recurrent models reached higher final training and validation losses and larger loss history AUCs than their feedforward counterparts.
 Recurrence improved the generalization ratio for quantum models but worsened it for both objectives in classical models.
-This could be due to the recurrent hidden state scalar multiplier being the only free parameter that does not have any entanglement applied immediately after.
+This could be due to the recurrence itself being a mixing operation since it is applied directly to the density matrix for the quantum architecture.

+A potential reason for the underwhelming impact of recurrence is the extremely minimalist implementation: only one additional trainable scalar parameter is introduced as the hidden state multiplier.
+This single-parameter recurrence may be insufficient to capture additional temporal patterns beyond what feedforward models already learn while still adding optimization complexity.
-One interesting finding that remains unexplained is that the Pearson correlation coefficients (PCCs) between BTFP histories of all recurrent models and their non-recurrent counterparts are negative except for CRAE and CAE.
+Another intriguing observation is that the PCCs between the full BTFP cost histories of each recurrent model and its non-recurrent counterpart were negative for almost all model types (except CRAE vs CAE), indicating that recurrence fundamentally altered how information is allocated in the bottleneck over training.
+For quantum architectures this might be explainable by their inflexibility in choosing trash feature indices, which will be explained in the next section.
+It remains unexplained why this would not also happen with the classical prediction objective, though.

+In summary, although recurrence theoretically enables the capture of long-term dependencies, this minimal recurrent design made learning more difficult and did not reduce loss.
+The recurrent models’ loss landscapes were generally less steep but more curved and yielded higher errors than feedforward models, particularly in the classical domain.
+These results suggest that a more expressive or higher-capacity recurrent architecture would be required to realize the theoretical benefits of recurrence in these encoder–decoder tasks.

 ### Quantum vs Classical